Pbotsaris/my_sqlite/README.md

 ## Basic Usage
 There are two ways you can use `my_sqlite`

-1. loading the a table from a csv or
+1. loading the a table from a CSV or
-2. querying a .csv file directly.
+2. querying a CSV file directly.

-Loading a table from a CSV is much more performant as the program will index the table upon loading.
-It will also create a copy of the `.csv` file in the `data/` directory so editing a table will NOT modify your original csv file.
+Loading a table from a CSV is much more performant as the program will index the table when you import the CSV.
+When you run a query, the table is already indexed and ready to go.
+It will also create a copy of the CSV file in the `data/` directory so editing a table will NOT modify your original csv file.

-When you query a csv file directly however, the program has to create a temporary table and index for this table which makes the request take much longer.
-Updating, delete and insert will modify your original csv file.
+When you query a csv file directly however, the program has to create a temporary table and index for this table at every request.
+This slows things down a lot.
+Updating, delete and insert will modify your original CSV file.

-## Loading database from a file
+## Loading the database from a file
 You can load a database file with as many table as you want.
 To load a database you must pass in as the firt argument when running the program.

     ruby src/my_sqlite.rb data/database_name.db